-- A. Investment in the shares of any single company should not exceed 10% of the total equity value of the portfolio at the time of purchase. - B. Except during liquidation or accumulation, each investment holding should be at least 1% of the equity value of the portfolio. - C. Equity securities should be listed on a major stock exchange or, in the case of a new equity issue, have a commitment to seek a stock exchange listing.
+- A. Investment in the shares of any single company should not exceed 10% of the total equity value of the portfolio at the time of purchase. - B. Except during liquidation or accumulation, each investment holding should be at least 1% of the equity value of the portfolio. - C. Equity securities should be listed on a major stock exchange or, in the case of a new equity issue, have a commitment to seek a stock exchange listing

 1V.
-Bonds
+Fixed Income

-- A. Investment in the bonds of a single issuer shall not exceed 10% of the total bond portfolio at the time of the purchase with the exception of Government of Canada and their guarantees. - B. All bond holdings at purchase must be at least rated A or equivalent by an independent bond rating agency and no bond holding should be less than investment grade. - C. To moderate the fluctuations in the overall bond market, the bond portfolio should normally be spread across a range of maturities. - V. Short-Term Investments.
+A. Investment in the bonds of a single issuer shall not exceed 10% of the total bond portfolio at the time of the purchase except for the Government of Canada and their guarantees.

+- B. All bond holdings at purchase must be at least rated A or equivalent by an independent bond rating agency and no bond holding should be less than investment grade. - C. To moderate the fluctuations in the overall bond market, the bond portfolio should normally be spread across a range of maturities. - D. RCFNS has a preference towards bonds that generate a social and/or environmental return. - V. Short-Term Investments.
 Money market securities.